Portfolio Parts and Requirements

 - When using large documents as supporting documentation, insert only the pertinent aspects of these documents in the portfolio.
 Ensure that the original document is appropriately referenced.

 - Pictures: If pictures are used in the body of the portfolio please keep these to a minimum and use only if relevant to the learning.
+Check with mentor if in doubt.

 - Confidentiality: Ensure references to any individual(s) or pictures of individual(s) are accompanied by appropriate permissions.
 Alternatively, remove identifying information from the portfolio.